 My favorite subjects are historic Annapolis and the Naval Academy.
-My photographs are featured in the Annapolis Visitor’s Center on West Street, in the lobby of the Clantenoff Pavilion at the Anne Arundel Medical Center, on the cover of several Annapolis Visitor’s Guides, and on the covers of the December 2014 edition of Chesapeake Bay Magazine and the Summer 2017 edition of Marina Life Magazine.
+My photographs have been featured in the Annapolis Visitor’s Center on West Street, in the lobby of the Clatanoff Pavilion at the Anne Arundel Medical Center, on the cover of several Annapolis Visitor’s Guides, and on the covers of the December 2014 edition of Chesapeake Bay Magazine and the Summer 2017 edition of Marina Life Magazine.

 Please take the time to review my web site.
 If you would like to purchase any of my photography, just click on the Gallery link where you can purchase prints of any of the photos in the gallery.
 I also post regularly to my Facebook and Instagram pages.
 If you see a photograph on either of these pages that you would like to purchase that are not in my gallery, please let me know.
 I do not do any work for hire, for me photography is primarily a love, not a job.